 Chile and Argentina

 Patagonia, stretching over southern Chile and Argentina, is a sparsely populated, arid region with superb wildlife viewing opportunities.
 This breathtaking area encompasses the Andes Mountains and presents an image that is unmistakably South American.
 You’ll begin your adventure outside of El Calafate, Argentina with the spectacular Perito Moreno Glacier in Los Glaciares National Park.
 Then you’ll take in the beautiful vistas of Torres del Paine and explore the most southerly Chilean islands.
-Visit a colony of king penguins, view soaring Andean condors, search for guanaco herds roaming the plains of Torres del Paine, and encounter shy female pumas that are busy feeding their cubs.
+Visit a colony of king penguins, view soaring Andean condors, and search for guanaco herds roaming the plains of Torres del Paine.
+Spend two days tracking female pumas that are busy feeding their cubs.
 Soak up majestic scenery while appreciating the diversity of animals Patagonia has to offer.

 - Track female pumas while they search for food and care for their young.